satyamjha2001/JavaScript-Projects/README.md

 # JavaScript-Projects
-In this I have made some cool projects of JavaScript
+In this I have made some cool projects of JavaScript.